NSO-developer/nso-gitbook/development/connected-topics/scaling-and-performance-optimization.md

 # Scaling and Performance Optimization

 With an increasing number of services and managed devices in NSO, performance becomes a more important aspect of the system.
-At the same time, other aspects, such as the way you organize code, also start playing an important role when using NSO on a bigger scale.
+At the same time, other aspects, such as the way you organize code, also start playing an important role when using NSO on a bigger scale.&#x20;

 The following section examines these concerns and presents the available options for scaling your NSO automation solution.